Arsenal tube station

 Arsenal is a London Underground station located in Highbury, London.
-It is on the Piccadilly line, between Holloway Road and Finsbury Park stations, in Travelcard Zone 2.
+It is on the Piccadilly line, between Holloway Road and Finsbury Park stations, in London fare zone 2.
 Originally known as Gillespie Road, it was renamed in 1932 after Arsenal Football Club, who at the time played at the nearby Highbury Stadium.
 It is the only tube station named directly after a football club.
 Although Highbury Stadium closed in 2006, the station retains its name and is still used by spectators attending matches at Arsenal's nearby Emirates Stadium.

 Location

 The station is located on a narrow Victorian residential street, away from any main roads.
 It is also unusual in not having any bus routes pass its entrance, though routes 4, 19, 106 and 236 serve nearby Blackstock Road.

 History

 Arsenal tube station was opened by the Great Northern, Piccadilly and Brompton Railway (GNP&BR) as Gillespie Road on 15 December 1906.
 The GNP&BR was later renamed the Piccadilly line after the consolidation and nationalisation of the Tube network as London Underground.
 The original station building and ticket hall were red terracotta-clad buildings designed by Leslie Green, similar to neighbouring stations such as Holloway Road and Caledonian Road.

 At the time of Gillespie Road's construction, it served a residential area and a local divinity college.
 In 1913, Arsenal F.C. moved from Woolwich to Highbury on the site of the college's playing fields, and the club's presence there eventually led to a campaign for a change of name.
 Arsenal manager Herbert Chapman was a particularly keen advocate, and on 31 October 1932 it was renamed Arsenal (Highbury Hill).
 The station was expanded in the 1930s, when the original station building was demolished and replaced by a wider building of a more modern design.

 The suffix was dropped from the station's name some time around 1960, giving the current name of Arsenal.
 The original tiled walls of the platforms still bear the Gillespie Road name, spelt out in large letters.
 In 2007, the station underwent a major upgrade; as part of this the wall tiling was completely restored, the floor resurfaced and an electronic Tannoy system was introduced.